 - General dissatisfaction in personal, physical, and emotional adjustments was reported; and

 - Children of parents who relocated after divorce were found to have more negative perceptions of their parents, with less favorable views of them as role models and reliable sources for emotional support.

 The authors responsible for these studies emphasized that additional research is still needed, pointing out the possibility that other factors may also contribute to the findings, such as any existing, unresolved pre-move conflict between the parents.

 If you are in the beginning stages of the divorce process and have discussed potential relocation after the separation with your spouse, speak with a knowledgeable Kane County divorce attorney right away to set your family up for a seamless transition.
-Call Shaw Family Law, P.C. at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C. at 630-584-5550 for a personal consultation.